OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

   Exact `name` fields of the two collections to intersect.
 These must match entries in the boundaries GeoJSON.

 * `intersection_geojson`
   Output path for the clipped intersection polygon.
-The next steps use this to limit the area of interest.
+The next steps use this to define the area of interest.

 * `tile_grid_geojson`
   Output path for the buffered, regular‑grid GeoJSON defining each tile’s footprint.